bentoml/OpenLLM/README.md

 ## ⚙️ Integrations

-OpenLLM is not just a standalone product; it's a building block designed to easily integrate with other powerful tools.
+OpenLLM is not just a standalone product; it's a building block designed to integrate with other powerful tools easily.
 We currently offer integration with [BentoML](https://github.com/bentoml/BentoML) and [LangChain](https://github.com/hwchase17/langchain).